Cabinet meeting: Govt hikes LPG subsidy for Ujjwala beneficiaries to ₹300 per cylinder

 This means that the effective price of a 14.2 kg domestic cooking gas cylinder would be ₹600, taking the base price of ₹900 in Delhi.
 Though the government has not given any estimates for additional outgo from the exchequer, it is calculated to be in the range of ₹3,000–4,000 crore.
 For 2022–23, ₹6,100 crore was provided for the Ujjwala subsidy, which increased to ₹7,680 crore in the current 2023–24 fiscal (April 2023 to March 2024).

-“For every refill, Ujjawala consumers will get an additional subsidy of ₹100,” Information and Broadcasting Minister Anurag Singh Thakur said while giving details of the decision taken by the Cabinet and Cabinet Committee on Economic Affairs.
-This is the second installment of the benefit to the Ujjawala beneficiary.
+“For every refill, Ujjwala consumers will get an additional subsidy of ₹100,” Information and Broadcasting Minister Anurag Singh Thakur said while giving details of the decision taken by the Cabinet and Cabinet Committee on Economic Affairs.
+This is the second installment of the benefit to the Ujjwala beneficiary.
 Earlier, on the eve of Raksha Bandhan, the government lowered the base price by ₹200.

 Also read: Government to incur ₹2,200/connection initially for new 75 lakh new Ujjwala beneficiaries